Go Back

 A line of potent thunderstorms developed late Sunday afternoon and began to race east across the United States, bringing everything from damaging wind gusts and torrential downpours to hail and even a few tornadoes.
 The strongest wind gust reported so far was 77 mph in Minturn, Arkansas.

-High risk shifts east Monday
+High risk shifts to the coast Monday evening

 The primary hazard once again will be widespread damaging straight-line wind gusts, but there can also be downpours and a few tornadoes.
 Winds can gust up to 80 mph with an AccuWeather Local StormMax™ of 100 mph.